Cordtus/stickerbot/README.md

     npm install
     ```

+3. Ensure FFmpeg is installed:

+    ```bash
+    # On Debian/Ubuntu
+    apt install ffmpeg

+    # On macOS with Homebrew
+    brew install ffmpeg

+    # On Windows
+    # Download from https://ffmpeg.org/download.html and add to PATH
+    ```

-3. Create a `.env` file:
+4. Create a `.env` file:

     ```sh
     BOT_TOKEN=<your-telegram-bot-token>
     ```

-4. Start the bot:
+5. Start the bot:

     ```bash
     npm start